 Learning disability assessments typically require between 10 and 12 hours of clinical work (including time for data interpretation and report writing).
 As such, the cost is usually around $2000 to $2400 for the complete assessment.

 Many children who are brought in for an ADHD assessment have a history of attention difficulties at home and/or school.
 While some children may appear to have trouble sitting still for long periods of time, others simply seem to struggle with sustaining attention and remembering what they are supposed to do.
 ADHD or ADD is associated with dysregulated brain processes that lead to an increase in physical activity, a decrease in attention abilities, or both.
 As there are many reasons why a child might have difficulties with attention or hyperactivity, it is necessary to complete a comprehensive assessment to rule out other possible causes (such as learning disabilities or emotional concerns) and identify ADHD as the specific factor underlying the child’s behaviours.

-ADHD assessments typically require around 10 hours of clinical work (including time for data interpretation and report writing).
-As such, the cost is usually around $1900 for the complete assessment.
+ADHD assessments typically require between 10 and 12 hours of clinical work (including time for data interpretation and report writing).
+As such, the cost is usually around $2000 and $2400 for the complete assessment.